What burnout looks like and what I learned from it

 Several weeks ago, I was going for a run on a Monday morning when I just started crying.
 I had spent the whole weekend not touching my computer.
 I enjoyed one full day with friends and one full day of spa.
 Doesn’t sound like there’s anything to cry about on that Monday morning, right?

-Except that this was the first time I had a weekend like that since I started working on my own thing two years ago.
+Except that this was the first time I had a weekend like that since I became my own boss two years ago.

 So, on that Monday morning after a weekend full of fun and relaxation that was supposed to recharge me, I was feeling mentally and emotionally exhausted — in the exact same way I felt on the Friday before.
 I felt empty, numb and indifferent.
 I was lacking the motivation, enthusiasm and fulfillment that are the main drivers for my impact-focused startup.
 I didn’t feel the urge to do anything at all, which is not how I wake up since I’ve found the mission I want to serve in my life.